neoforged/.github/primers/1.21.6/index.md

         - `$ReadView` -> `$GlMappedView`
     - `GlCommandEncoder`
         - `executeDrawMultiple` now takes in a collection of strings that defines the list of required uniforms
-        - `executeDraw` now takes in an `int` that represents the number of instances of the specified range of indices to be rendered
+        - `executeDraw` now takes in two `int`, the number of instances of the specified range of indices to be rendered and the base vertex
     - `GlConst#toGl` for `BufferType` and `BufferUsage` -> `bufferUsageToGlFlag`, `bufferUsageToGlEnum`
+    - `GlDebugLabel#pushDebugGroup`, `popDebugGroup` - Profiler commands for grouping similar calls.
     - `GlDevice`
         - `USE_GL_ARB_buffer_storage` - Sets the extension flag for `GL_ARB_buffer_storage`.
         - `getBufferStorage` - Returns the storage responsible for creating buffers.